mannverma13/aws-bootcamp-cruddur-2023/journal/week3.md

 image- client id

 # AWS Amplify-
-AWS Amplify is a complete solution that lets frontend web and mobile developers easily build, ship, and host full-stack applications on AWS,.
+AWS Amplify is a complete solution that lets frontend web and mobile developers easily build, ship, and host full-stack applications on AWS.
 It provdes various option to work with differen frameworks and lanuguages.
 For our project we will be using it integrate with Flask .

 Install AWS Amplify --> cd into frontend-react-js